Studio Flat Mortgages Explained

 Lending criteria for these properties

-In addition to their standard eligibility factors, those mortgage providers that do lend on studio flats have their own underwriting criteria for this property type too.
+In addition to their standard eligibility factors, mortgage providers that lend on studio flats also have underwriting criteria for this property type.
 Some of these will relate to the property, and some to the borrower.

 Factors that concern the property

-In many cases, mortgage providers will place greater emphasis on the surveyors’ comments regarding the likelihood of a resale, than they might on other property types.
+In many cases, mortgage providers will emphasise the surveyors’ comments regarding the likelihood of a resale than they might on other property types.

 Issues likely to limit the number of providers who will approve your loan include:

-• The size of the property: Most lenders will not lend on any property that is smaller than 30 square metres.
-Others draw the line at 50 square metres, while some specialist lenders will look at each property on its own merits.
-Areas like London are popular for people seeking ‘micro homes’, for example, and this is a developing market in the capital.
+- The size of the property: Most lenders will not lend on any property smaller than 30 square metres.
+Others draw the line at 50 square metres, while some specialist lenders will consider each property on its own merits.
+Areas like London are popular for people seeking ‘micro-homes’, for example, and this is a developing market in the capital.

-• Property configuration: While a studio typically includes one living space, a lenders’ minimum size for lending encompasses all properties.
-So, any flat measuring, for example, 30 square metres, will effectively be assessed as a ‘studio’ by some providers.
+- Property configuration: While a studio typically includes one living space, a lender’s minimum size for lending encompasses all properties.
+So, some providers will effectively assess any flat measuring, for example, 30 square metres, as a ‘studio’.
 Many, though, are more likely to approve a loan for a property with a separate kitchen area.

-• Location: Apart from the geographical location (i.e. city centre), lenders will also be interested in the area that surrounds the studio flat.
-A flat above or adjacent to a commercial premises will be a concern, particularly if the commercial activities include noise (ie nightclubs) or smells (ie takeaways) that might cause an issue with any resale.
-With that said, there are lenders who will consider mortgages for flats above commercial properties.
+- Location: Apart from the geographical location (e.g., city centre), lenders will also be interested in the studio flat’s surrounding area.
+A flat above or adjacent to a commercial premises will be a concern, particularly if the commercial activities include noise (e.g., nightclubs) or smells (e.g., takeaways) that might cause an issue with any resale.
+That said, there are lenders who will consider mortgages for flats above commercial properties.

-• Construction: Non-standard constructions are always a concern for lenders.
-If the property, or the building in which it resides, is built of anything other than bricks and mortar, you may need to speak to a lender that specialises in non-standard construction mortgages.
+- Construction: Non-standard constructions are always a concern for lenders.
+If the property, or the building in which it resides, is built of anything other than bricks and mortar, you may need to speak to a lender specialising in non-standard construction mortgages.

-• Height of the building: Flats located in buildings that are seven storeys or bigger, will be harder to obtain a mortgage for as fewer lenders will consider your application.
+- Height of the building: Flats in seven-storey or bigger buildings will be harder to obtain a mortgage for as fewer lenders will consider your application.
 However, if the building includes a lift, your pool of potential lenders will increase.

 Factors that concern the borrower

-As studio flats are deemed higher risk than some other properties, lenders can also have strict eligibility criteria for borrowers.
-These include:
+As studio flats are deemed higher risk than other properties, lenders can also have strict eligibility criteria for borrowers.

-• Credit history: Each lender views bad credit according to their own risk profile.
-It’s not impossible to get a mortgage with recent or serious adverse, but these are factors that will significantly reduce your choice of lenders.
-As studio flat mortgages are harder to come by anyway, if you have any history of bad credit, you’re strongly advised to speak to a specialist broker.
+- Credit history: Each lender views bad credit according to their risk profile.
+It’s not impossible to get a mortgage with recent or serious adverse, but these factors will significantly reduce your choice of lenders.
+As studio flat mortgages are harder to come by anyway, if you have any bad credit history, you’re strongly advised to speak to a specialist broker.

-• Deposit amount: Many lenders will insist on a deposit of at least 10% (in some cases up to 35%) for a studio flat.
-If you have been saving for a 5% deposit to get you onto the property ladder, don’t be too disheartened by this as there are a handful of lenders who will accept a 5% deposit – and even some who will approve a 100% mortgage.
+- Deposit amount: Many lenders will insist on a deposit of at least 10% (in some cases up to 35%) for a studio flat.
+If you have been saving for a 5% deposit to get you onto the property ladder, don’t be too disheartened by this, as a handful of lenders will accept a 5% deposit – and even some will approve a 100% mortgage.
 A bigger deposit will give you access to more lenders and, subsequently, more favourable rates.

-Where the increased deposit proves an issue, you may want to consider a family offset mortgage, if you have family members willing to use their equity to support your application.
+If the increased deposit proves an issue, you may want to consider a family offset mortgage if family members are willing to use their equity to support your application.

 We're so confident in our service, we guarantee it.